bbauska/Coursera-Bootstrap/readme.md

 Then our second set of steps that we need to undergo before your website is ready for deployment on a web server.

-This is what we\'re going to look at in this and the next lesson.
+This is what we&apos;re going to look at in this and the next lesson.

 As I mentioned, web development and deployment involves a lot of repetitive tasks.